DevOps: Bringing development and operations together

 Teams new to automation usually start with continuous delivery: the practice of running each code change through a gauntlet of automated tests, then packaging up successful builds and promoting them up toward production using automated deploys.
 As you might guess, this is not a quick and easy thing to set up, but the return on investment is well worth it.

 True, systems are always changing.
 But we can create a facade of immutability by using code for provisioning so that re-provisioning a compromised server becomes faster than repairing it – not to mention more reliable.
 It reduces risk, too.
-Both developers and IT/ops professionals can incorporate new languages or technologies via the provisioning code, and share the updates with each other.
+Both development and operations can incorporate new languages or technologies via the provisioning code, and share the updates with each other.
 Compatibility issues become immediately apparent, instead of manifesting in the middle of a release.

-When we hear "lean" in the context of software, we usually think about eliminating low-value activities and moving quickly – being scrappy.
+When we hear “lean” in the context of software, we usually think about eliminating low-value activities and moving quickly – being scrappy, being agile.
 Even more relevant for DevOps are the concepts of continuous improvement and embracing failure.

 A DevOps mindset sees opportunities for continuous improvement everywhere.
 Some are obvious, like holding regular retrospectives so your team’s processes can improve.
 Others are subtle, like A/B testing different on-boarding approaches for new users of your product.

 We have agile development to thank for making continuous improvement a mainstream idea.
-The success of early adopters proved that a simple product in the hands of customers today is more valuable than a perfect product in the hands of customers six months from now.
+Early adopters of the agile methodology proved that a simple product in the hands of customers today is more valuable than a perfect product in the hands of customers six months from now.
 If the product is improved continuously, customers will stick around.

 In the context of DevOps, failure is not a punishable offense.
 Teams assume that things are bound to go pear-shaped at some point, so they build for fast detection and rapid recovery.
-(Read up on Nexflix's Chaos Monkey for an excellent example.)
-Post-mortems focus on where processes fell down and how to strengthen them – not on which team member f'ed up.
+(Read up on Nexflix’s Chaos Monkey for an excellent example.)
+Postmortems focus on where processes fell down and how to strengthen them – not on which team member f'ed up the code.
 Why?
 Because continuous improvement and failure go hand in hand.